thatshubham/no-ai/README.md

 * Integrated Development Environments (IDEs) & text editors:

-  * Vim: A highly configurable text editor built to make creating and changing any kind of text very efficient.
+  * [Vim](https://www.vim.org): A highly configurable text editor built to make creating and changing any kind of text very efficient.

-  * Neovim: A hyperextensible Vim-based text editor.
+  * [Neovim](https://neovim.io): A hyperextensible Vim-based text editor.

-  * GNU Emacs: An extensible, customizable, free text editor and much more.
+  * [GNU Emacs](https://www.gnu.org/software/emacs/download.html): An extensible, customizable, free text editor and much more.

-  * Sublime Text: A sophisticated text editor for code, markup and prose.
+  * [Sublime Text](https://www.sublimetext.com): A sophisticated text editor for code, markup and prose.
 (Note: While some AI plugins exist, the core editor is AI-free).

-* Build Tools & Compilers:

-      Coming up.
+* Social Networks:

+  * [Mastodon](https://joinmastodon.org): A is a free and open-source software platform for decentralized social networking with microblogging features similar to Twitter.

 * Operating Systems:
-  * Gentoo Linux: Known for its source-based package management, offering a high degree of user control.
+  * [Gentoo Linux](https://www.gentoo.org): Known for its source-based package management, offering a high degree of user control.
 (Has a stated policy against AI-generated contributions).

+* More Categories:

+      Coming up.

 ## No-AI project policies & manifestos